-ADA Reasonable Accomodations
+ADA Reasonable Accommodations

 The Department is working to adopt an ordinance that establishes a procedure for making requests for reasonable accommodation in land use, zoning and building regulations, policies, practices and procedures of the jurisdiction to comply fully with the intent and purpose of fair housing laws.
 The Department is working with the Mayor's Office on Disability and other City agencies to create a streamlined process for persons with disabilities seeking fair access to housing.
 Specifically, the process would exempt applications for certain non-compliant parking facilities, ramps and elevators from the standard variance process, eliminating the need for the project to be approved at a hearing.
 Instead, applications would be approved through an administrative variance.
-The City intends to pass this legislation before December 2014.
+The City passed this legislation December 2014.